bradzickafoose/Sprint-Challenge--Hash-Blockchain/README.md

 For the hash tables portion of the sprint challenge, you'll be working through two algorithm problems that are amenable to being solved efficiently using a hash table.
 You know the drill at this point.
 Navigate into each exercise's directory, read the instructions for the exercise laid out in the README, implement your solution in the .py skeleton file, then make sure your code passes the tests by running the test script with make tests.

 A hash table implementation has been included for you already.
-Your task is to get the tests passing (ideally using a hash table to do it).
+Your task is to get the tests passing (using a hash table to do it).
 You can remind yourself of what hash table functions are available by looking at the hashtable.py file that is included in each exercise directory (note that the hash table implementations for both exercises differ slightly).

-*You may not use any advanced built-in Python functions to solve these problems.*
+*You may not use any advanced, built-in Python functions to solve these problems.*

 #### [Blockchain]